oroinc/documentation/user/back-office/system/configuration/commerce/product/global-product-images.rst

    .. image:: /user/img/system/config_commerce/product/ImageGalleryEnabled.png
       :class: with-border
+      :alt: Illustration of the Popup Gallery on Product View option in the storefront

    By clicking on the image, the pop up gallery will be displayed in the middle of the screen:

    .. image:: /user/img/system/config_commerce/product/ImageGalleryEnabled2.png
       :class: with-border
+      :alt: Displaying the popup gallery functionality

 4. When **Popup Gallery on Product View** is disabled, the image gallery will take the form of an inline view:

    .. image:: /user/img/system/config_commerce/product/ImageGalleryDisabled.png
       :class: with-border
+      :alt: Displaying the popup gallery functionality if the feature is disabled

    Flick through the pictures in the gallery by pressing < or > arrows without leaving the product page.